- Study Groups

 Section 504 of the 1973 Rehabilitation Act and the 1990 Americans with Disabilities Act (ADA) as amended by the 2008 ADA Amendments Act (ADAAA) in effect as of January 2009.

-The office of Disability Services at Loyola University New Orleans is the recognized authority on all aspects related to academic accommodations for students with disabilities enrolled in Loyola University New Orleans.
+The office of Disability Services at Loyola University New Orleans is the recognized authority on all aspects related to academic accommodations for students with disabilities enrolled at Loyola University New Orleans.
 Even if someone chooses not to employ Disability Services assistance in acquiring accommodations, the faculty can use Disability Services as a resource to verify the legitimacy of the request for accommodation, review and interpret documentation, and explain the student's legal rights to accommodations.

 These procedures and policy were originally authorized by Disability Services and approved by the Provost in 1997.
 Minor revisions to this document do not constitute a change in the basic policy regarding grievance procedures.